smartpartner/postdirekt-autocomplete-monorepo/README.md

 this is a branch of netresearch/postdirekt-autocomplete-monorepo which supports building selection when country, zip, city and street is selected

-# Postdirekt Autocomplete Metapackage

-This package is a monorepo for the _@netresearch/postdirekt-autocomplete-library_ and _@netresearch/postdirekt-autocomplete-sdk_ npm package.

 ## SDK Developer and Contribution Workflow